 - Practice self-compassion – prioritise your wellbeing, personal development, ensure you have a coach and a mentor; two very different things and both essential support when transitioning into an executive role.

-- Things WILL go wrong – the key is to learn, respond and adapt.
+- Foster the learning opportunity when things go wrong – the key is to learn, respond and adapt.
 Calmness is hugely underrated but it’s a key quality in leadership.
-The perfect Executive has yet to be invented and most situations can be resolved with thought and care, and by not panicking.

 - Network and be curious – learn from others, find /give support, build relationships, inside and outside your own organisation.